 The allowance for credit losses is maintained at a level which, in management's judgment, is adequate to absorb probable credit losses.
 The amount of the allowance is based on management's evaluation of the expected credit losses over the life of the assets, including the nature of the loan and security portfolios, credit concentrations, trends in historical loss experience, loans individually evaluated, and economic conditions.
 Allowances for loans individually evaluated are generally determined based on collateral values or the present value of estimated cash flows.
 Because of uncertainties associated with regional economic conditions, collateral values, and future cash flows on impaired loans, it is reasonably possible that management's estimate of probable credit losses and the related allowance may change materially in the near-term.
 The allowance is increased by a provision for credit losses, which is charged to expense and reduced by full and partial charge-offs, net of recoveries.
 Changes in the allowance relating to loans individually evaluated are charged or credited to the provision for credit losses.
-Management's ongoing review and grading of loans, facts and issues related to specific loans, historical credit loss and delinquency experience, trends in past due and non-accrual loans, existing risk characteristics of specific loans or loan pools, the fair value of underlying collateral, current economic conditions and other qualitative and quantitative factors which could affect potential credit losses.
+Management's periodic evaluation of the adequacy of the allowance is based on various factors, including, but not limited to, management's ongoing review and grading of loans, facts and issues related to specific loans, historical credit loss and delinquency experience, trends in past due and non-accrual loans, existing risk characteristics of specific loans or loan pools, the fair value of underlying collateral, current economic conditions and other qualitative and quantitative factors which could affect potential credit losses.